wcjohnson/lightscript-eslint/README.md

 ## Known Issues

+- Issues with hoisting ESLint outside of package root (e.g. Lerna, Yarn workspaces) If ESLint is hoisted outside of the root `node_modules` folder of your package, it will not be able to find the plugin and you will encounter "can't find plugin" errors.
+To fix this, use the `nohoist` option of your monorepo tool to ensure ESLint is not hoisted out of your package.

 - `no-extra-semi` rule:
 The `no-extra-semi` rule has a bug when iterating over whiteblock code.
 When linting LightScript files, this rule is automatically disabled.
 We recommend the `@lightscript/unnecessary-semi` rule instead.